Pioneers of change

 Support from Starfish Initiatives

 Earth Funerals wouldn’t exist without the support of its auspice partner Starfish Initiatives.
-Starfish provided an incubation service that allowed us to 'borrow' their charitable structure and legal framework.
-Thanks to them, we moved effectively through early scoping and feasibility phases, and were able to secure philanthropic funding for concept development.
+Starfish provided an incubation service that allowed us to operate under their charitable structure and legal framework.
+Thanks to them, we moved effectively through early scoping and feasibility phases and were able to secure philanthropic seed funding for concept development.